Martini – Defined, Explained and How to make

 Then in 1895, the cherry emerged as a short-lived choice of garnish, being called for in G F Lawlor's The mixocologist and George J Kappeler's Modern American Drinks.
 But just two years later, the Centralia Enterprise and Tribune from December 4th, 1897, reported this trend was over as part of an article on "new things in tipples": "Cocktails no longer contain a cherry at the bottom... grillrooms now serve cocktail olives."

 Harry Johnson's 1900 Martini Cocktail recipe includes the instruction, "put a cherry or a medium-sized olive, if required, and squeeze a lemon peel on top, and serve."

 By 1904, Frank P Newman's "Dry Martini Cocktail" in his American-Bar Recettes des Boissons Anglaises et Américaine gives the choice of serving with a lemon twist, a cherry or an olive, according to the consumer's preference.

 1904 American-Bar Recettes des Boissons Anglaises et Américaine

 1906 Louis' Mixed Drinks suggests a twist of lemon peel, while the 1912 Hoffman House Bartender's Guide says "put in a cherry or olive, and serve after squeezing lemon peel on top."

 1912 Hoffman House Bartender's Guide

-So a myriad of different garnishes - mainly centering around lemon zests or olives, and the number or combination of each have emerged for the Martini.
-Rather than a mere citrus zest, some bartenders are floating essential oil on their Martinis.
+So a myriad of different garnishes - mainly centring around lemon zests or olives, and the number or combination of each have emerged for the Martini.
+Rather than expressing the oils of a mere citrus zest twist, some bartenders are floating essential oil on their Martinis.

 Specific garnish specifications have led to Dry Martini variations being named after their specified garnishes.
 Whatever garnish you use be sure it's cold.
 Or to quote Dale DeGroff, "it will be like adding a heat bomb to your drink."